 Is this the time for you to live in your well-built houses while this House is a heap of ruins?
 Think about your ways: you have sown much but harvested little, you eat and drink but are not satisfied, you clothe yourselves but still feel cold, and the laborer puts the money he earned in a tattered purse.

 Now think about what you must do: go to the mountain and look for wood to rebuild the House.
 This will make me happy and I will feel deeply honored, says Yahweh.

 GOSPEL READING: Lk 9: 7 – 9

 King Herod heard of all this and did not know what to think, for people said, "This is John raised from the dead."
 Others believed that Elijah or one of the ancient prophets had come back to life.

 As for Herod, he said, "I had John beheaded; who is this man about whom I hear such wonders?"
 And he was anxious to see him.

-In the Gospel reading King Herod wonders who this Jesus miracle-worker is: one of the prophets come back to life, Elijah-come-back, or John the Baptist raised to life?
-Though Herod respected John as "an upright and holy man" and "liked listening to him, although he became very disturbed whenever he heard him" (Mk 6: 20), he had John beheaded at the request of the daughter of Herodias, his consort.
+In the Gospel reading King Herod wonders who this miracle-worker Jesus is: one of the prophets come back to life, Elijah-come-back, or John the Baptist raised to life?
+Though Herod respected John as "an upright and holy man" and "liked listening to him, although he became very disturbed whenever he heard him" (Mk 6: 20), he had John beheaded at the demand of the daughter of Herodias his consort.